Friday, August 21, 2015

 My staff meeting was interrupted when Filiz began complaining about Yvonne again (for something else).
 She kept insinuating that Yvonne was "backstabbing" her.
 Another Associate, Audrey, said, "Ok, I don't often speak up, but I can't take this anymore with Filiz claiming that Yvonne wants her job!"
 Audrey asked Yvonne to publically announce if she wanted Filiz's job, which Yvonne happily denied.
 Then Audrey turned to Filiz and asked her to stop making the accusatory remarks during the workdays.
 Eventually, Audrey (whom I had hired) quit.

-Our best technician went to Vice President Andy to complain about Filiz's treatment to him.
-Additionally, he cited how Filiz favored another technician (whom I had documented as deliberately slow).
-The man said I was the best boss he'd had in 10 years, but he threatened to quit because of Filiz!
+Our best technician went to a Vice President named Andy to complain about Filiz's treatment to him.
+He was tormented by her illegal racism : making fun of his Vietnamese culture, making fun of what he ate, and making fun of how he spoke with an accent.
+Additionally, he cited how Filiz favored another technician (whom I documented as deliberately slow).
+The technician said I was the best boss he had in 13 years, but he threatened to quit because of Filiz!
 Andy came to our store and instructed Michael to "fix Filiz", which never happened.
 Months later, things remained unchanged.
 Meanwhile, Andy was terminated by the company.
 My best technician quit.
 Filiz remained.
 Michael got promoted.

-Associate, Joseph made numerous complaints about Filiz's unprofessional behavior.
+I interviewed and hired an associate named Joseph.
+He made numerous complaints about Filiz's unprofessional behavior.
 Filiz also accused him of wanting her job.
 The three of us had numerous "talks" but Joseph felt compelled to call Human Resources... but nothing happened.
-Eventually, Joseph (a recent hire to my team) quit.
+Eventually, Joseph quit.
+Once again, Filiz's uncorrected behavior damaged my team.

 An assistant manager from another city store was transferred to my department--but as an Associate.
 He was generous and gregarious to our staff, and the technicians and associates loved him.
 He stayed late whenever needed.
 He even visited on his days off, to be sure the team was striving for goal.
 Yet, after 7 years of employment, the company fired him unceremoniously.
 Filiz remained.